Robert Mitchum: Mainstream stardom in the 1950s and 1960s

 In exchange for Hayward's appearance in The Lusty Men, Mitchum was loaned to 20th Century Fox for White Witch Doctor (1953) opposite Hayward, playing a hunter who falls in love with a nurse in Africa.
 Although director Henry Hathaway was impressed by Mitchum's performance, the critics were not.
 Back at RKO, Mitchum appeared in the studio's first 3-D production, Second Chance (also 1953), playing a boxer whose girlfriend is trailed by a mobster in Mexico.
 The film, directed by Rudolph Maté and costarring Linda Darnell and Jack Palance, was a box office success and received fairly positive reviews.
 However, Mitchum had not liked the script and was increasingly dissatisfied with the projects assigned to him by RKO.

 In 1954, Mitchum reteamed with Simmons in the romantic comedy She Couldn't Say No, his last film released by RKO.
 (Note: The film was not the last film Mitchum made for RKO, but the last that was released.
 It had been completed in 1952, right before Angel Face, but Hughes shelved it for a long time before releasing it in the United Kingdom in 1953 and in the United States in 1954.)
 It was often considered the studio's failed attempt to revive the screwball genre.
 That same year, he was loaned out for two films.
 At 20th Century Fox, he costarred with Marilyn Monroe in Preminger's Western River of No Return, which was a box office hit.
 In William A. Wellman's psychological drama Track of the Cat for Wayne/Fellows Productions, John Wayne's independent production company, he played the bullying brother of Teresa Wright and Tab Hunter.
 Mitchum recalled the film, which was shot in the deep snow at Mount Rainier, as his toughest location shooting experience.
-The film was not a success on release, which Wellman described in his autobiography as "a flop artistically, financially, and Wellmanly."
+The film was not a success on release, Wellman later describing it in his autobiography as "a flop artistically, financially, and Wellmanly."
 However, it is now recognized as a unique masterpiece by some critics, noted for its color-drained visual style, the story that evokes Eugene O'Neill and Carl Theodor Dreyer, and Mitchum's menacing performance.

 Mitchum left RKO after his contract expired on August 15, 1954.

 As a freelancer, Mitchum appeared in three films in 1955.
 The first was Stanley Kramer's melodrama Not as a Stranger costarring Olivia de Havilland and Frank Sinatra, in which he starred as an idealistic young doctor who marries an older nurse only to question his morality many years later.
 The picture was one of the ten highest-grossing films of the year, but critical reactions were mixed, with Leslie Halliwell pointing out that all of the actors were too old for their characters.